Owen gun

-The Owen gun, known officially as the Owen machine carbine, was an Australian submachine gun designed by Evelyn Owen in 1938.
-The Owen was the only entirely Australian-designed and constructed service submachine gun of World War II and was used by the Australian Army from 1942 until 1971.
+The Owen gun, known officially as the Owen machine carbine, was an Australian submachine gun that was designed by Evelyn Owen in 1938.
+The Owen was the only entirely Australian-designed and constructed service submachine gun of World War II.
+It was used by the Australian Army from 1942 until 1971.

 History

-The first prototype of the Owen gun was developed by Evelyn Owen in 1931, who finalised the design in 1938, when he was around 23.
+The Owen gun was created by Australian Army private Evelyn Owen in 1931, who finalised the design in 1938, when he was around 23.
 Owen submitted the design to the Australian military, but was rejected, as they were waiting for the British Sten to finish development.
 By May 1940, Owen had enlisted in the Second Australian Imperial Force, and was set to deploy to the Middle East, but after speaking about his design to the manager of a local plant of Lysaght, who had an interest in the design, Owen was transferred to the Central Inventions Board.
 In June 1941, Owen was discharged from the army and began to manufacture the Owen gun.
 After conducting tests in September that year, the Owen was found to be more accurate and reliable than competing designs such as the Sten and Thompson.